nextensio/docs/content/en/Architecture/policyattr/_index.md

 }
 ```

 The above use case is obviously a very simple one.
-If there are other hosts (applications) besides
+If there are other applications besides
 superduper.com where such traffic management needs to be done, the second policy example may provide
-a more compact policy, since the first example will require replicating the rules for each host.
+a more compact policy, since the first example will require replicating the rules for each App.
-There may also be other traffic management requirements to be applied to other hosts as well.
+There may also be other traffic management requirements to be applied to other Apps as well.
 So consider
 these and scaling factors befoe deciding which way to go as well as what value to chose for the default
 route tag.